rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Lausekkeen evaluaatio tapahtuu aina ennen muuttujan arvon asetusta, eli yllä lasku "1 + 1 + 3 * 2 + 5" suoritetaan ennen tuloksen asetusta muuttujaan. -->

 The evaluation of an expression is always performed before its value is assigned to a variable.
-As such, the calculation "1 + 1 + 3 * 2 + 5" in the example above is performed before the result is placed in the variable.
+As such, the calculation "1 + 1 + 3 * 2 + 5" in the example above is performed before the result is assigned to the variable.

 </text-box>

 <!-- Lausekkeen evaluointi tapahtuu ohjelmakoodissa siinä kohtaa, missä lauseke on.
 Evaluointi onnistuu siis esimerkiksi myös tulostuslauseen yhteydessä, jos lauseketta käytetään tulostuslauseen parametrin arvon laskemisessa. -->

 An expression is evaluated where it occurs in the program's source code.
-As such, the evaluation can occur within a print statement if the expression is used in calculating the value of the print statement's parameter.
+As such, the evaluation can occur within a print statement, if the expression is used in calculating the value of the print statement's parameter.

 <!-- ```java